TACAMO: History

 The E-6 aircraft is based on the Boeing 707.
-The wings were redesigned to meet new wing-loading characteristics; the tail was redesigned after a catastrophic failure of the vertical stabilizer during flight tests.
+The wings were redesigned to meet new wing-loading characteristics.
+The tail was redesigned after a catastrophic failure of the vertical stabilizer during flight tests.
 The cockpit was copied from the Boeing 737NG commercial airliner, and the landing gear was modified to handle the added weight.
 Larger fuel tanks were installed and the fuselage was extensively modified to accommodate the 31 antennas, including the trailing wire antenna and reel assembly.
-After the upgrade to the E-6B, the TACAMO aircraft—with the addition of an Airborne Launch Control System (ALCS)—took over the EC-135 Looking Glass mission formerly conducted by the USAF 55th Wing at Offutt AFB, Nebraska.
+After the upgrade to the E-6B, the TACAMO aircraft—with the addition of an Airborne Launch Control System (ALCS)—took over the EC-135 Looking Glass mission, formerly conducted by the USAF 55th Wing at Offutt AFB, Nebraska.

-In early 1991 TACAMO planes, which have been in the air nonstop for nearly three decades, were transferred to "interim ground alert" and their flights continued on a "random basis" off the US east and west coasts.
+In early 1991, TACAMO planes, which have been in the air nonstop for nearly three decades, were transferred to "interim ground alert" and their flights continued on a "random basis" off the US east and west coasts.

-In December 2020 (Fiscal Year 2021), the US Navy announced that it awarded a contract to Lockheed Martin for the purchase the C-130J-30 Hercules as testbed for the TACAMO mission The aircraft selection represents a return to the C-130 platform by the Navy, which for years used the EC-130Q (an older variant despite the higher letter) for the TACAMO mission from 1963 until 1993.
+In December 2020 (Fiscal Year 2021), the US Navy awarded a contract to Lockheed Martin to purchase C-130J-30 Hercules as a testbed for the TACAMO mission.
+The aircraft selection represents a return to the C-130 platform by the Navy, which for years used the EC-130Q (an older variant despite the higher letter) for the TACAMO mission from 1963 until 1993.

-In October 2024 the Navy announced that the new C-130J-30 based TACAMO mission aircraft will be designated E-130J.
+In October 2024, the Navy announced that the new C-130J-30 based TACAMO mission aircraft will be designated E-130J.
 It will replace the currently operational E-6 Mercury in the near future.